 It is important to note that Sinkerlass’s visit is a separate occasion.
 Christmas is a more religious festival in Belgium.

 The Christmas and winter celebrations last from 20th December to 7th January in Romania.
 If people have pigs at home, it is a tradition to kill one of these by the head of the family.
-The meat then is used in the preparations of the Christmas food.
-Christmas eve in Romania is called ‘Ajunul Craciunului’.
+The meat then is used in the preparation of the Christmas food.
+Christmas Eve in Romania is called ‘Ajunul Craciunului’.

 The advent is a sign of Christmastime in Poland.
 The people try to be peaceful and calm.
 People in Poland engage themselves in religious activities and detox their bodies.
 They try not to have much food and try to sacrifice their favorite food.

 People start taking care of the household chores.
 There is a tradition of keeping the 12 dishes on the table.
 Each of these is taken as good luck for 12 months.
 Everyone has to taste these dishes.
 There is a tradition of using no meat in this food.

 The merry Christmas is ‘Wesołych świąt’ in Poland.

 The celebration of St Lucia’s Day on December 13th is the biggest even before Christmas.
 The celebration started with the influence of stories that told about the Monks who came to Sweden with Christianity.

 St Lucia Day is commemorated in the memory of the young Christian girl who was killed in 304 for her religion.
 Swedish people love Christmas and the festival is celebrated there with warmth and enthusiasm.